ppy/osu-wiki/wiki/Tournaments/TMC/2nd/en.md

 ## Ruleset

+The rulesets are mainly based on MWC 2021/4DMWC 4, which shows below as referance.

+- Any general rules not showns below , but listed in referance tournament will still vaild.
+- You can also see [Discussion thread](https://osu.ppy.sh/community/forums/topics/1481811) for detailed Rulesets.

 ### Tournament rules

-1. The osu!mania 7K World Cup is a country-based team tournament, played on the osu!mania game mode.
+1. The Touhou Project Mania Cup 2nd is a country-based team tournament, played on the osu!mania game mode.
 2. Beatmap scoring will be based on Score V2.
 3. The beatmaps for each round will be announced by the mappool selectors on the Sunday before the actual matches take place.
    - Every mappool, except for the Qualifier stage, will contain a *tiebreaker* beatmap.
 It will only be played in case of a tie in the scoreline in the *best of* system, e.g. the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.
-   - Additional mappools may be added depending on the amount of signups.
 4. Match schedule will be handled by the Tournament Management.
 5. If no referee is available at match time, the match will be postponed.
 6. Failed players' scores do not get added to the team score.